Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

     tag: latest
 ```

 The first thing we need to configure is to define the name of a secret that we will create containing the necessary credentials to allow the hub to pull images from our Azure Container Registry.
-We simply need to define a name for it for now, will create this secret in the next section.
+We simply need to define a name for it for now.
+We will create this secret using this name in the next section.

 Secondly, we want to configure our external service or api that will interact with our hub.
 We can define a name for the service, whether or not it should be an administrative service, and an api token that we will use to authenticate with the service.
 For now, we can hardcode the token as the value for `api_token`, however, in a production environment I would recommend not to keep secrets in your config file and instead generate the token.
-At a bare minimum do not check in the config file to source control.
+At a bare minimum I would recommend you do not check in the config file to source control.

 ```shell
 # Generate a random token for this example.